helenchg/LearnHololensDevUnity/README.md

 # LearnUnity
 I am documenting everything I learn about Unity in this repository.
 I have started from scratch again.
 Hopefully this could be a rough guide for someone else who wants to pick it up today.
 This is not meant to be a step by step guide.
+TODO: HoloLens Spatial Mapping + NavMesh at Runtime.
+Found this blog post in Japanese.
+Not the best, but will take a closer look later. https://tarukosu.hatenablog.com/entry/2017/04/23/183546

 ## 4. NavMesh101 - Unity2019.3.0f1
 This project is about learning how to use Unity NavMesh Components.
 I literally just followed Brackeys video tutorials and downloaded his assets.
 I created a new 3D project using Unity2019.3.0f1 and dragged the entire NavMesh-Tutorial downloaded from github at: https://github.com/Brackeys/NavMesh-Tutorial